 Leopards and crocodiles are the main threats they encounter in the wild.
 But in some cases, they can also be seen preying on Pythons.
 Humans have also become a big threat to their lives.
 It is because they are hunted for meat.
 And due to the damage caused by them to the farmlands, the life of this species has also been threatened due to the laying of power lines

 However, According to the Wildlife and Flora Protection Ordinance, the Hog deer is a protected animal.
-It is a punishable offense to injure, kill, capture, or possess a dead or captured animal or part of an animal (including meat) or sell meat, or possess skins or horns of these animals.
+It is a punishable offense to injure, kill, capture, or possess a dead or captured animal or part of an animal (including meat) sell meat, or possess skins or horns of these animals.

 White-spotted mouse deer